 Experiential event staffing is a lengthy and complex process, and it’s much more than placing an ad and making a hire.
 Allow yourself (or the staffing company) plenty of time to recruit, hire, and train the right staff, those who are experienced and qualified, for your activation.

 Whether you are hiring staff on your own or you’re using an agency, it’s important to be timely when selecting staff.
-The experiential marketing industry is competitive and specific events and venues can be even more difficult to staff.
+The experiential marketing industry is competitive and specific events and/or venues can be even more difficult to staff.
 If you wait too long, your ideal candidate may become unavailable.

 Never hire event staff without interviewing them first.
-Any person can present themselves as a rock star on paper, but without talking to them, you won’t know if they have the right personality (or any personality) to best represent your brand.
+Any person can present themselves as a rock star via email, but without talking to them, you won’t know if they have the right personality (or any personality) to best represent your brand.
 It may seem time-consuming, but take the time to talk to each person you are considering over the phone or via video conferencing to ensure they are a good fit.

-If you remember anything from this article, remember this – failing to train your staff sets your event up for failure.
+If you remember anything from this article, remember this – failing to train your staff sets your activation up for failure.
 Your staff needs to be fully prepared to convey brand messaging, answer consumer questions, and comfortably represent your brand.
 Arming your event staff with knowledge about your brand, products or services, and your event goals should be at the top of your to-do list.

 Appearance plays a big role in brand representation.
 Of course, you want your staff to be professional and polished, but focusing too much on height, hair color or waist size means that you may be missing out on someone who will better represent you.
 Instead of solely basing who you hire on their looks, consider their personality, event experience, and skills.
 Like any relationship, consider the whole package when hiring staff.